 samlang CLI performs following computation in order:

 samlang-core-parserparses the sources code into AST's.
 Each source file is parsed into a

 Module.
 Then the in-memory representation becomes

 samlang-core-checkertype checks the modules by a constraint-solving based type inference algorithm.
 After that, the in-memory representation is still

 Map<ModuleReference, Module>, but each node in the AST is guaranteed to have a correct

-samlang-core/compilergradually turns the source-level AST into assembly AST.
+samlang-core-compilergradually turns the source-level AST into LLVM AST.
 It first lowers the AST into a high-level IR.
 The high level IR can be translated into other high-level languages without much effort.
-Then it lowers the AST into mid-level IR that is similar to Appel's IR.
-Then
+Then it lowers the AST into LLVM IR that is similar to Appel's IR.
+In both stages,

 samlang-clithen shells out to